 The route is quite easy, with ups and downs typical of the Tuscany’s rolling hills.
 The whole itinerary is mostly on paths and gravel roads (strade bianche), even if you will find some sections on asphalted road.
 Some walks can be shortened if requested in advance.

 Your Tuscan walking begin in the medieval and Renaissance hill town of Montepulciano.
 Montepulciano is easily accessible via Rome, Florence or Pisa; catch the train to Chiusi then take a local bus or a short taxi ride to Montepulciano.
 Admire the impressive views over the rolling Tuscan landscape that you’ll be exploring over the next week.

-Starting from the San Biagio church you follow a quiet track to the peaceful village of Montichiello where you can pause for a relaxed lunch or perhaps just a quick cappuccino before continuing to Pienza.
+Set off from San Biagio church on a quiet rural track and suddenly you’re lost in peaceful beauty.
+Soon you come upon the peaceful village of Montichiello, where you can pause for a relaxed lunch or perhaps just a quick cappuccino on the way to Pienza.

-Pienza is a UNESCO World Heritage site with unique Renaissance architecture.
-The town is well known for its delicious pecorino cheese and truffles; this is a grat spot to indulge in Tuscan treats!
+Picture-perfect Pienza is a UNESCO World Heritage Site brimming with unique Renaissance architecture.
+AND it is home to delicious pecorino cheese and tasty truffles.
+The ideal spot to indulge in Tuscan treats!

 A hearty breakfast will set you up for a long but enjoy day of walking in the famous Brunello wine region, passing vineyards and olive groves, then again entering the beautiful Tuscan landscape of the Crete Sensi and Buonconvento.